Duluth Yacht Club Boat of the Year

-Please direct any comments or questions concerning this “Boat Of The Year” competition to the Race Chair of the Duluth Keel Club.
+Please direct any comments or questions concerning this “Boat Of The Year” competition to the Race Chair of the Duluth Yacht Club.

 Scoring for BOTY eligible boats will be based on a high point scoring system.
-Results will be graded with regard to quantity and based upon the number of boats within a class, with grading being accounted for within high point scoring software.
-If you have any questions concerning the high point scoring software, please contact the Duluth Keel Club Race Committee.
+Results will be graded with regard to quantity and based upon the number of boats within a class, with points being awarded with high point scoring. (see explination below)

 The Boat of the Year will be selected by scoring the highest point tally from the best results in races sailed in any combination of the following Qualifying Events:

-- DKC Wednesday Night Class Races – Spring Series
+- DYC Wednesday Night Class Races – Spring Series

-- DKC Wednesday Night Class Races – Summer Series
+- DYC Wednesday Night Class Races – Summer Series

-- DKC Wednesday Night Class Races – Fall Series
+- DYC Wednesday Night Class Races – Fall Series

 - DKC Offshore Series